asyncpp/asyncpp/README.md

 ```

 ## `promise<T>`
 Async++ provides a generic promise type similar to `std::promise<T>` but with additional features.
-You can either `reject()` a promise with an exception provide a value using `fulfill()`.
+You can either `reject()` a promise with an exception or provide a value using `fulfill()`.
 You can also synchronously wait for the promise using `get()`, which optionally accepts a timeout.
 Unlike `std::promise` however you can also register a callback using `on_result()` which gets executed immediately after a result is available.
 It also intergrates nicely with coroutines using `co_await`, which will suspend the current coroutine until a result is provided.
 Unlike `std::promise`, theres no distinction between future and promise, meaning anyone with access to the promise can resolve it.
 ### Summary
 ```cpp
 template<typename TResult>